ThigasToo/ThigasToo/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on this transaction fraud detection app!
+- 🌱 I’m currently deepening my knowledge in ML through a Stanford specialization!
+- 👯 I’m looking to collaborate on financial and fiscal analysis with Machine Learning

+ - Feel free to contact me!

 <!--
 **ThigasToo/ThigasToo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.